 Donald Hoffman’s Multimodal user interface (MUI) theory is of a similar type.
 He argues that “perceptual experiences do not match or approximate properties of the objective world, but instead provide a simplified, species-specific user interface to that world”.
 In my hypothesis, this is initially a child-only feature.

-In the psychological sense, cognition is the means by which nature covers the eyes of a child and prevents him from seeing reality as it is.
+In the psychological sense, cognition is how nature covers the eyes of a child and prevents him from seeing reality as it is.
 Later, as we get tired of waiting for change and cognition has lost its original purpose, cognition tries to do something it practically cannot do, namely explain the world.

-A person who only believes in rational phenomena, tends to identify irrationality with non-existence.
+A person who only believes in rational phenomena tends to identify irrationality with non-existence.
 He or she can claim short-sightedly that experiences that cannot be reasoned, simply do not exist.
-Unfortunately, reason is not intelligent and has no creativity.
+Unfortunately, rationality is not intelligent at all and has no creativity.
 It cannot produce anything but the obvious.
 It is helpless without will or intuition.
 When making a purely rational choice, the best option equals the least bad option for it.
 It can only eliminate things.

 Meaning equals differences

-Man is undoubtedly a master on living his own way of life, but wouldn’t be like without the set of various accessories that support his cognition and mind.
-To modern human this means basically that in order to be able to perceive the world in a sensible way, his environment must be simplified, i.e., to make the perceptions fit the system of conceptions, that is, make them comprehensible to him.
+Man is undoubtedly a master of living his own way of life, but wouldn’t be like without the set of various accessories that support his cognition and mind.
+To modern humans this means basically that to be able to perceive the world sensibly, his environment must be simplified, i.e., to make the perceptions fit the system of conceptions, that is, make them comprehensible to him.
 Each thing perceived must have its own and exact position in mind—a position which makes the thing meaningful—because it’s the human mind that keeps “the world” together, not the world itself.

 We see a circle here because our minds simplify our observations.